New Business Opportunities and Startups (IBUS6011)

 Further unit of study information

-1x 3 hr lecture/seminar per week
+1x 3 hr lecture/seminar per week for classes

 Faculty/department permission required?

 Unit of study rules

 IBUS5002, or completion of at least 24 credit points